Self-care continues to be a popular buzzword.

 Self-knowledge, including emotional intelligence, is thus a crucial precondition for self-care.
 It may be that yoga or knitting will help us to refuel, but it can just as well be kickboxing or kitesurfing.

 Introverts will cherish alone-time activities, while extroverts may reenergize by being with others.
 So let us not recommend that people light scented candles or take bubble baths, but rather encourage them instead to understand their unique needs and how to meet them – whatever these may be.

-- Goleman, D. (1995).
-Emotional intelligence: Why it can matter more than IQ.
-Bloomsbury.
+- Goleman, D. P. (1995).
+Emotional intelligence: Why it can matter more than IQ for character, health & lifelong achievement.
+New York, NY: Bantam.

 - Kashdan, T. B., Barrett, L.F., & McKnight, P. E. (2015).
 Unpacking emotion differentiation: Transforming unpleasant experience by perceiving distinctions in negativity.
 Current Directions in Psychological Science, 24(1), 10-16.